Seq # 185330100

 Bionomics

 Sometimes several eggs are deposited on one leaf, but always on the upperside.
 The last instar pupates inside the cocoon within the mine.
 The pupa of the second generation hibernates in the mine, in fallen leaves among leaf litter on the ground.
-The adults rest during daytime and come to light.
+The adults rest during the daytime and come to light.

 No pictures yet!